At your service: become a tennis ball person | ExBulletin

 Before they became tennis royalty, John McEnroe was a ball person, much like a 12-year-old Roger Federer.

-This year’s open call for US Open ballplayers took place in June—and Rocca just had to audition.
+This year’s open call for US Open ball characters took place in June and Rocca just had to audition.

-The mechanics of the job were quickly explained: “Run out as fast as you can, pick it up clean, run back to your position here,” the instructor said.
+The mechanics of the job were quickly explained: “Run there as fast as you can, pick it up clean, run back to your position here,” the instructor said.

 It takes six ball players to work a match: two behind each of the baselines and two at the net.
 When a point ends at the net, the corresponding ball person springs into action, quick as a rabbit, careful not to stomp or squeak.
 Then, he or she roll the ball to the ball person from the baseline, who serves the player, all within 25 seconds.